geshu18/app/Meeting-notes-4-9-2015:-ApplicationInsights:-data-collection-approach.md

 - Can/should we use mvc.core?
 - How can we access routing information?

-4. Ship next week (without core support).
+4. Ship next week (without core support) - CTP6 or RC?
 5. Build/test infra best practices

 Current DI design